 - Other Expenses

 All your accounts are mapped to one of these sub-types, and your accounting system should take care of mapping the accounts to either balance sheet type or income statement type.
-You can read more about the different types and sub-types in chart of accounts here.

 How to Create a Chart of Accounts